Affirmative Action Policy Statement

 - It establishes procedures for the extra effort that may be necessary to assure that the recruitment and hiring of protected group members reflect their availability in the job market.

 - It administers all terms, conditions, privileges and benefits of employment in an equitable manner.

-- It provides sign-off rights to the Executive Assistant to the President for Diversity and Equity Programs at each step of the employment process.
+- It provides sign-off rights to the Director, Diversity and Equity Programs at each step of the employment process.

 We also recognize the hiring difficulties experienced by the physically disabled and many older persons, and will undertake measures to overcome the present effects of underutilization of such persons in the workforce.

 The role of affirmative action in each step of the employment process is outlined in further detail in the body of the affirmative action plan.

 This policy of nondiscrimination will not be limited to employment practices but will extend, as well, to services and programs provided by the University.